Links on Android Authority may earn us a commission. Learn more.

 Apple claims the new Apple TV together with your iPhone can calibrate the screen of your television set for better color balance.
 How does it do this?

 Using the menu, you can turn on the calibration feature.
-You’ll need an iPhone handy with Face ID (basically an iPhone X or newer) running iOS 14.5.
+You’ll need an iPhone handy with Face ID (basically an iPhone X or newer) running at least iOS 14.5.
 The Apple TV 4K (with tvOS 14.5) displays a white noise pattern on your TV and you need to hold the phone with the selfie camera pointed at the screen.
 Once the phone sees the white noise pattern, the test area will run through red, green, blue, and white tests with the phone reading the colors.
 The phone and the Apple TV talk to one another and determine what the color should look like on the screen.
 You’re then presented with the results, which you can see below.

 Does it look any good?
 Well, it’s certainly warmer than the uncalibrated setting.
 Movies and television shows did look a bit richer on my TV set.
 Whether or not you like the look of the color-calibrated setting is entirely up to you.
 I decided to apply the color balance setting recommended by Apple and have left it that way.